dzmanto/linux-bing-wallpaper/README.md

 Give the scripts execution permissions.

-Make them autostart.
-(Google is your friend)
+Make them autostart. (see the below comments for Mac OSX, gnome-session-properties is your friend on Ubuntu)

-So next time you boot your computer for the first time a day, it'll run once.
+So next time you boot your computer for the first time a day, it will run once.

-Next boots it will run too, but do nothing.

-## Easy commands
+## Installation & first steps
 ```
-cd /usr/bin
+cd /usr, /bin
 su
 wget https://raw.githubusercontent.com/dzmanto/linux-bing-wallpaper/master/bing_wallpaper.sh -o bin/bing_wallpaper.sh
 # If you use KDE